Reasoning over Time or Space

 Markov Assumption: the current state depends only on a finite fixed number of states.

-Value of XX at a given time is called the state
+Value of X at a given time is called the state

 Structure: chain